-Koh Chang Diving & Koh Mak Diving
+Koh Chang Diving, Koh Mak Diving and Koh Kood Diving

 There are some excellent diving and snorkelling opportunities around Koh Chang and the region is rapidly developing into a major centre of diving in Thailand.
 Diving Koh Chang is mainly at reasonably shallow depths with good reefs located at 5 to 25 metres.
 Visibility can reach 30m but is variable.
 You can dive year round but the best time is between October and the end of May since rougher seas during the rainy season can reduce visibility or make it difficult to reach the dive sites.
 However there are calmer periods in the rainy season when diving conditions are OK.